influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/query_language/functions.md

 time			               stddev
 1970-01-01T00:00:00Z	 2.279144584196145
 ```

+> **Notes:**
+>
+* `stddev()` returns epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
+Then it returns the lower bound as the timestamp.
+* Executing `stddev()` on the same set of float64 points may yield slightly
+different results.
+InfluxDB does not sort points before it applies the function which results in
+those small discrepancies.

 * Calculate the standard deviation for the `water_level` field between August 18, 2015 at midnight and September 18, 2015 at noon grouped at one week intervals and by the `location` tag: